andreas/rack-socket_duplex/README.md

     use Rack::SocketDuplex, "/tmp/rack-socket_duplex"

-Use `netcat` or `em-proxy` to listen to the traffic, and forward it to a new production environment (load testing) or log it to a file.
+Use `nc` or `em-proxy` to listen to the traffic, and forward it to a new production environment (load testing) or log it to a file.

 To add `Rack::SocketDuplex` to Rails, add the following line to `config/application.rb` or a specific environment (e.g. `config/environments/development.rb`):